syariatifaris/faris-101/README.md

 ## I. About Me

 If you are familiar with MBTI Test, I am the [INFJ-T](https://www.16personalities.com/infj-personality) person.
-I would recommend you to check on how person with this kind of personality works in general, and if you have your own MBTI test result, feel free to share with me.
+I would recommend you to check on how a person with this kind of personality works in general, and if you have your own MBTI test result, feel free to share with me.
 Or if you don’t feel free to take the test [here](https://www.16personalities.com/).

 ## II.
 Interaction

-Feel free to call me by my nick name (Faris) or by adding a prefix such as ‘mas’ or ‘pak’ if you feel more comfortable with it.
+I choose my words carefully during a discussion, and tend to be more diplomatic rather than a casual speaker.
+Nevertheless, it doesn't limit us to have a good long term engagement.

-Drop me a question anytime.
+I love helping and assiting people.
+Feel free to ask me anything or drop me a question anytime.
 In case that I am not be able to give a prompt response, I will set an ETA for it, or set a follow up discussion so we can have a further.

 ## III.
 Personal Values

-My personal values explain the code of ethics that I personally embrace in my day to day bases at work.
+My personal values explain regarding the code of ethics that I personally embrace:

 ### A. Integrity

-To assert an integrity, I often ask myself a question about a certain situation, and to check if the self generated answer is according to the fact in real world situation.
-This will keep us being objective and honest with a certain condition.
+To assert an integrity, I often ask myself a question about a certain situation.
+Therefores, I will check whether my answer match with fact that the other people see.
+This will keep myself being honest and highly objective.

 ### B. Accountability

-Take a full responsibility on what we do, propose, assign, and nominate.
-To get your hands dirty and to embrace the consequences of ones actions.
+Take full responsibility on what we do, propose, assign, and nominate.
+To get your hands dirty, and to embrace the consequences of ones actions.

 ### C. Fairness